Fork me on GitHub

 Important behavior

-The act configuration also defines several important operating rules:
+The act configuration also defines several operating rules:

-• Interactive mode is enabled (gw.interactive = true), so the assistant can ask follow-up questions when required information is missing.
+• Interactive mode is enabled with gw.interactive = true, so the assistant can ask follow-up questions when important information is missing.

-• Non-recursive mode is enabled (gw.nonRecursive = true), which limits how the act is applied.
+• Non-recursive mode is enabled with gw.nonRecursive = true, which limits how the act is applied.

-• A recommendation threshold is defined (pick.score = 0.86), which helps focus on stronger library matches.
+• A recommendation threshold is defined with pick.score = 0.86, which helps focus on stronger library matches.

 • The instructions explicitly support working with the local file system and command-line tools.